 - Played straight in Diablo II: Lord of Destruction, with the Assassin's Dragon Flight, which teleports to a target and kicks it.
 The Paladin's Charge attack is close, allowing a means to dance from place to place at (nearly) untrackable speed, even leaving the trail of afterimages.
 There's also an armor which allows any class to use the Sorceresses' teleport, which while not technically a flash step, does end up looking quite the same in duels...

 - Castlevania: Symphony of the Night's Alucard Sword has a special attack that allows Alucard to teleport across the screen, turn around, slash twice, and return, all in about a second or less.
 There's also atleast one katana that allows similar attacks.

-- Certain knives in Dawn of Sorrow do the same thing, allowing Soma to open doors backwards by triggering buttons on the other side of them.
+- Certain knives in Castlevania: Dawn of Sorrow do the same thing, allowing Soma to open doors backwards by triggering buttons on the other side of them.

 - In League of Legends, Katarina has a flash step ability that is actually called 'Shunpo', and other champions like Talon and Warwick have similar abilities.
 However, some of these (like the summoner spell Flash, or Ezreal's Arcane Shift) are magical teleportation rather than just fast movement.

 - The Naruto tie-in games emphasize this more than the original show.
 In at least one (Clash Of Ninja 3) it's a standard move, putting you right behind your opponent so you can get in a surprise counterattack.
 This tends to turn into No, I Am Behind You.

 - Ibuki from the Street Fighter series has a minor version (mostly cosmetic, and ignored by players).
 Even so, it was kept in her SF4 transition to 3D.